mozilla-mobile/webxr-ios/README.md

 #  Project WebXR Viewer: An AR Project by Mozilla

-Help Mozilla Research by taking part in Project WebXR Viewer, an augmented reality viewer that lets you navigate to AR experiences just like websites, using Apple/iOS ARKit for it's AR capabilities.
+Help Mozilla Research by using Project WebXR Viewer, an augmented reality viewer that lets you navigate to AR experiences just like websites, using Apple/iOS ARKit for its AR capabilities.
 The application currently supports ARKit 1.5 features, including plane and face anchors, and image recognition.

 The master branch of this repository is built and availble in the iOS App Store as the [WebXR Viewer](https://itunes.apple.com/us/app/webxr-viewer/id1295998056?mt=8).

 ## WARNING: Experimental Exploration of the Future of WebXR

 This experimental browser lets you navigate to websites written using [our non-standard, experimental version of the WebXR API](https://github.com/mozilla/webxr-polyfill/).
-The version of WebXR implemented by this application (the javascript library) is based on a [proposed draft proposal for WebXR](https://github.com/mozilla/webxr-api) we created as a starting point for discussing WebXR in the fall of 2017, to explore what it might mean to expand WebVR to include AR/MR capabilities.
+The version of WebXR (the javascript library) implemented by this application is based on a [proposed draft proposal for WebXR](https://github.com/mozilla/webxr-api) we created as a starting point for discussing WebXR in the fall of 2017, to explore what it might mean to expand WebVR to include AR/MR capabilities.

 The WebVR community has shifted from WebVR to WebXR, and is now called the [Immersive Web Community Group](https://github.com/immersive-web/), with the WebVR specification becoming the [WebXR Device API](https://github.com/immersive-web/webxr).
-You should consider that spec as ground-truth for the future of WebXR, and it is what you will likely see appearing in browsers through the rest of 2018 and into 2019.
+You should consider that spec as ground-truth for the future of WebXR, and it is what you will likely see appearing in browsers.

 When the spec has settled and is more mature, we will shift this app and [our version of WebXR](https://github.com/mozilla/webxr-polyfill/) to align with it.